HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 The Nationwide Inpatient Sample (NIS) is part of the Healthcare Cost and Utilization Project (HCUP), sponsored by the Agency for Healthcare Research and Quality (AHRQ), formerly the Agency for Health Care Policy and Research.

 Inpatient stay records in the NIS include clinical and resource use information typically available from discharge abstracts.
 Hospital and discharge weights are provided for producing national estimates.
-The NIS can be linked to hospital-level data from the American Hospital Association's Annual Survey of Hospitals and county-level data from the Bureau of Health Professions' Area Resource File, except in those states that do not allow the release of hospital identifiers.
+The NIS can be linked to hospital-level data from the American Hospital Association (AHA) Annual Survey Database (Health Forum, LLC © 2012) and county-level data from the Bureau of Health Professions’ Area Resource File, except in those States that do not allow the release of hospital identifiers.

-Beginning in 1998, the NIS differs from previous NIS releases: some data elements were dropped, some were added, for some data elements, the coding was changed, and the sampling and weighting strategy was revised to improve the representativeness of the data.
-(See the report, Changes in the NIS Sampling and Weighting Strategy for 1998, which describes these changes, available on the HCUP User Support Website and on the NIS Documentation CD-ROM.)
+Beginning in 1998, the NIS differs from previous NIS releases: some data elements were dropped; some were added; for some data elements, the coding was changed; and the sampling and weighting strategy was revised to improve the representativeness of the data.
+(See the report, Changes in the NIS Sampling and Weighting Strategy for 1998, which describes these changes, available on the HCUP-US Website.)
+Periodically, new data elements are added to the NIS and some are dropped; see Appendix III for a summary of data elements and when they are effective.

 Access to the NIS is open to users who sign data use agreements.
 Uses are limited to research and aggregate statistical reporting.

-For more information on the NIS, visit the AHRQ-sponsored HCUP User Support (HCUP-US) Website at http://www.hcup-us.ahrq.gov or see the detailed documentation on the documentation CD that accompanies the data.
+For more information on the NIS, please visit the AHRQ-sponsored HCUP-US Website at http://www.hcup-us.ahrq.gov.

 OVERVIEW OF NIS DATA